-The practice manager was responsible for the day to day running of the service.
-The principal dentist provided clinical support to the dental staff.
+The clinical manager was responsible for clinical support to the clinicians and the registered manager was responsible for the day to day running of the practice.
 Staff knew the management arrangements and their roles and responsibilities.

 The provider had a system of clinical governance in place which included policies, protocols and procedures that were accessible to all members of staff and were reviewed on a regular basis.
 We saw there were clear and effective processes for managing risks, issues and performance.